cybersamx/cloud-data-platform/README.md

 ### Data Warehouse

 While the goal of this project is to use open-source tools as much as possible, the de-facto data warehouse that most enterprises use today is Snowflake.
 So Snowflake is used our data warehouse for this project.
-We may add Druid as an sample data warehouse in later versions of this project.
+We may add Druid as a sample data warehouse in later versions of this project.

 ### ELT